Stifel Announces Redemption of All Outstanding Depository Shares Representing Interests in Its 6.25% Non-Cumulative Preferred Stock, Series A

-ST. LOUIS, July 21, 2021 (GLOBE NEWSWIRE) -- Stifel Financial Corp.
-(NYSE: SF) today announced that it will redeem all 6,000,000 of its depositary shares relating to its 6.25% Non-Cumulative Preferred Stock, Series A (the “Series A Preferred Stock”) (NYSE: SF PRA).
+ST. LOUIS, July 21, 2021 (GLOBE NEWSWIRE) -- Stifel Financial Corp. (: SF) today announced that it will redeem all 6,000,000 of its depositary shares relating to its 6.25% Non-Cumulative Preferred Stock, Series A (the “Series A Preferred Stock”) (: SF PRA).
 The redemption price will be $25.00 per depositary share plus accrued and unpaid dividends to, but excluding, the date of redemption, August 20, 2021.

 The Series A Preferred Stock is held through The Depository Trust Company ("DTC") and will be redeemed in accordance with the procedures of DTC.
 Payment to DTC for the Series A Preferred Stock will be made by Computershare Trust Company, N.A., as redemption agent.
 The address for the redemption agent is as follows: